Bayesian Additive Regression Trees for functional ANOVA model: Experiments

 \subsubsection{Prediction performance}

 For all methods, hyperparameters are selected via 5-fold cross-validation on the training data.
-Independently generated test data of size 10,000 are used to compute the Root Mean Square Error (RMSE) as a measure of predictive performance.
+Independently generated test data of size 10,000 are used to compute the Root Mean Square Error (RMSE) as a measure of prediction performance.
 For ANOVA-BART and BART, we use the Bayes estimators.

-Table \ref{table:synthetic_result} presents the averages and standard errors of the RMSEs divided by the RMSE of ANOVA-BART based on 5 repetitions of the simulation.
-The optimal results are highlighted in $\textbf{bold}$.
-The results amply support that ANOVA-BART is favorably compared to the baseline emthods in prediction performance.
+Table \ref{table:synthetic_result} presents the averages and standard errors of the RMSEs for ANOVA-BART and baseline methods based on 5 repetitions of the simulation.
+The results amply support that ANOVA-BART is favorably compared to the baseline methods in prediction performance.